stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

 of interface instances might be completely unrelated:
 It refused to accept any implementation for `EqV`'s propositions.
-The problem: `EqV` should only be able to proof the correctness about the `Eq` instance that comes with itself.
+The problem: `EqV` should only be able to prove the correctness about the `Eq` instance that comes with itself.
 That's why we write
 `Eq a => EqV a` in our definition of `EqV`.
-And it should of course not be able to proof stuff about different, unrelated implementations of `Eq` without somehow holding a reference to those implementations.
+And it should of course not be able to prove stuff about different, unrelated implementations of `Eq` without somehow holding a reference to those implementations.
 But that is what we are trying to do with the above type declaration: The `Eq` implementation for `NP`